 The reminder to prepare for the future, particularly retirement, has been so overstated that it’s become borderline nagging.
 Unfortunately, most people still shrug it off as premature.
-But, as with anything in life, preparation is the key to success, so it only makes perfect sense to start as soon as possible.
+But, as with anything in life, preparation is key to success, so it only makes perfect sense to start as early as possible.

 Some people delay their retirement for as long as they can.
 Nothing is wrong with retiring later.
 Everyone’s circumstances are different.
-Perhaps they started planning a bit later or they still want to build their security.
+Perhaps they started planning a bit later or they still want to build their funds.
 For others, being out of employment is out of the question because living costs, regardless of age, can still be burdensome.

-If you’re running your own business, you need to determine how much income from it you’ll be getting, and for how many years this amount could sustain you.
+If you’re running your own business, you need to determine how much income you’ll be getting from it, and for how many years this amount can sustain you.
 If you’re an employee, you might have a retirement fund as part of your company’s employee package.
-Other possible sources could include pension savings, Social Security benefits, and insurance policies, for example.
+Other possible sources may include pension savings, Social Security benefits and insurance policies.
 Some companies even offer stock and bond options that you can fully maximize when you retire.

-Upon identifying these funds, you can then have a projection of how much you’ll have for every year that you’re in retirement.
+Upon identifying these funds, you can then project how much you’ll have for every year that you’re in retirement.
 Break that down even further by estimating your spending for daily costs.
-It’s a fair assumption that inflation rates would affect the prices in the future, so it’s best to compute for a higher cost of living.
+It’s a fair assumption that inflation rates would affect prices in the future, so it’s best to compute for a higher cost of living.

 Inevitably, there will be a difference between your expected retirement income from various sources and your actual retirement expenses.
 You’ll need to know this difference to have a clear picture of how much you will need to save for retirement.